Annulment

 There are six reasons that you could qualify for annulment in Ohio:

 - You were under the legal marriage age when you got married, unless you lived together as spouses — or “cohabitated” with your spouse — after the marriage.
-Legal marriage age in Ohio is 18 for males and 16 for females.
+Legal marriage age in Ohio is 18, with an exception that 17-year-olds may be allowed to get married by an order from Juvenile Court.

 - You or your spouse were legally married to someone else when you got married (called “bigamy”).